Week

 A

-and the machine can’t do its job.
-You need to keep it angled
+the machine can’t do its job.
+You need to

-through the liquid as if you were gently stirring it.
+move the unit through the liquid as if you were

 The